 Energy Entertainments also began working with Velvet Rope Ignite teaching dragon staff, poi, single and double baton twirling with fire.
 This 6-week course covers the fundamentals of each prop and as many tricks as we can fit into each class.
 Every student receives a music track to choreograph a short performance too, they have a week to create the act, and without fire, each student presents their piece.
 We break down and discuss each act, what makes a good performance, the performer’s posture and energy on stage, and their emotions and interactions with the audience.
 We also discuss entering and exiting the stage, queuing music and talking to the sound engineer in the venue, what to do if something goes wrong and how to act.

 The following week each performer will present their act on fire, where we talk safety, and there’s a lot of safety!
 What fuels can be used, what clothing to wear, safely lighting and extinguishing each piece of equipment when on stage, where to fuel props and which fire extinguishers to use etc ect.
 The final class is a chance to express, and practice the skills learnt over the course and, to ask any final questions to their workshop leader.

 It’s been a breath of fresh air knowing that the younger generation are heading into the industry with a wealth of knowledge but above all, are safe and confident.

-By November Energy Entertainments were in full swing with Christmas parties, religious celebrations and private events, and it hasn’t stopped.
+By November Energy Entertainments was in full swing with Christmas parties, religious celebrations and private events, and it hasn’t stopped.
 The crew is growing, and the shows are flowing, we couldn’t be happier and 2022 has seen booking numbers like before 2020.
-We are back and its thanks to all of the love and support given to us by our followers and the heroic event organisers driven to keeping people and communities entertained.
+We are back and it’s thanks to all of the love and support given to us by our followers and the heroic event organisers driven to keep people and communities entertained.

 Life is short so make things happen.